MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

     - Call park
     - Call queue

-### Upcoming Calling and Meeting features

-We're working to add calling and meeting features that are currently only available in non-VDI environments.
+We're working on adding calling and meeting features that are currently only available in non-VDI environments.
 These may include more admin control over quality, additional screen sharing scenarios, and advanced features recently added to Teams.
 Contact your Teams representative to learn more about upcoming features.

 ### Network requirements